gian-solo/gian-solo.github.io/blog.md

 ---
 layout: blog
-title: For the Love of Guitars
+title: Blog - For the Love of Guitars
 description: For the Love of Guitars is a space made for guitar players, music lovers, future rock stars and guitar fans worldwide.
 sitemap:
     priority: 1.0